Black Abbey: Interior

 The original choir fell into ruin, and at the end of the 18th century, the stones were used to construct two-storey living quarters for the Dominican friars.
 This structure was used for 120 years.
 It was demolished to enable the reconstruction of the nave, which made possible the reconsecration of the abbey in 1864.
 (The south transept was restored first, and before the reconsecration, masses were held there.)

 The nave leads to the altar below the tower.

-Immediately behind the altar is the large stained glass window known as the "Rosary Window", which is composed of five "lights" or great vertical panels, and is the largest stained glass window in Ireland.
+At the end of the South transept is the large stained glass window known as the "Rosary Window", which is composed of five "lights" or great vertical panels, and is the largest stained glass window in Ireland.
 This window was created in 1892 by Mayers of Munich, and depicts the Mysteries of the Rosary.